angular/angular/src/material/select/select.md

 element opened in a pop-up.
 Previous versions of the ARIA specification required that `role="combobox"` apply to a text input control, but the 1.2 version of the specification supports a wider variety of interaction patterns.
-This newer usage of ARIA works in all browser and screen-reader combinations supports by Angular Material.
+This newer usage of ARIA works in all browser and screen-reader combinations supported by Angular Material.

 Because the pop-up uses the `role="listbox"` pattern, you should _not_ put other interactive controls, such as buttons or checkboxes, inside a select option.
 Nesting interactive controls like